 The Designest may receive compensation from companies, products, and services featured in this publication.
 For more details, please refer to our Affiliate Disclosure page.

 This article is an inspiration dose, and it’s also an introduction.
-In a single publication, I gathered twenty of the most talented and popular digital artists of our time.
+In a single publication, I gathered twenty of the most talented and famous digital artists of our time.
 These people work in different styles, in different countries, and each of them has their own message and audience.
-They embrace digital painting, character design, 3D, environment art and other illustration and art forms.
+They embrace digital painting, character design, 3D, environment art, concept art, and other illustration and graphic design forms.
 What unifies all these people is the significance of their creativity and the fact that they express modern digital art through their works like no one else.

 The Rusted Pixel, Ireland